f

 Study Materials

-The study materials in the FST SP Unhas curriculum refer to the Bachelor's Degree Education Standards in Food Science and Technology according to the KKNI Edition 2 Revised December 2021 which has been prepared by the Indonesian Food Technology Experts Association (PATPI) in Decree No. 03/SK-PATPI/XII/2013 concerning Bachelor's Degree Education Standards in Food Technology.
+The study materials in the BP FST Unhas curriculum refer to the Bachelor's Degree Education Standards in Food Science and Technology according to the KKNI Edition 2 Revised December 2021 which has been prepared by the Indonesian Food Technology Experts Association (PATPI) in Decree No. 03/SK-PATPI/XII/2013 concerning Bachelor's Degree Education Standards in Food Technology.

-Body of Knowledge PS ITP Unhas
+Body of Knowledge BP FST Unhas

 • Explain the chemical structure of food components, their functions, and the main chemical reactions they involve, as well as their relationship with the characteristics of food ingredients and products.